Ingushetia: First and Second Chechen Wars

 Early in August 2008, the war between Georgia and South Ossetia broke out, in which the Russian Federation subsequently became involved.
 After the outbreak of the war, there were virtually no more attacks or abductions of Ingush civilians by "unknown" forces.
-Most of the Russian forces were transferred to North and South Ossetia 31 August 2008 Magomed Yevloyev, the head of Ingush opposition and the owner of the website ingushetiya.ru, was killed by Russian security forces Shortly before the unrecognised opposition group People's Parliament of Ingushetia Mekhk-Kkhel called for the recognition of the Russian semi-autonomous republic's independence, opposition activist Magomed Khazbiyev proclaimed, "We must ask Europe or America to separate us from Russia."
+Most of the Russian forces were transferred to North and South Ossetia 31 August 2008 Magomed Yevloyev, the head of Ingush opposition and the owner of the website ingushetiya.ru, was killed by Russian security forces Shortly before the unrecognized opposition group People's Parliament of Ingushetia Mekhk-Kkhel called for the recognition of the Russian semi-autonomous republic's independence, opposition activist Magomed Khazbiyev proclaimed, "We must ask Europe or America to separate us from Russia."

-On October 18, 2008, a Russian military convoy came under grenade attack and machine gun fire near Nazran.
+On 18 October 2008, a Russian military convoy came under grenade attack and machine gun fire near Nazran.
 Official Russian reports of the ambush, which has been blamed on local Muslim separatists, said two soldiers were killed and at least seven injured.
 Reports from Ingush opposition sources suggested as many as forty to fifty Russian soldiers were killed.

-On October 30, 2008, Zyazikov was dismissed from his office (he himself claimed he resigned voluntarily).
-On the next day, Yunus-Bek Yevkurov was nominated by Dmitry Medvedev and approved as President by the People's Assembly of Ingushetia (later the title President was renamed to Head).
+On 30 October 2008, Zyazikov was dismissed from his office (he himself claimed he resigned voluntarily).
+On the next day, Yunus-Bek Yevkurov was nominated by Dmitry Medvedev and approved as president by the People's Assembly of Ingushetia (later the title President was renamed Head).
 This move was endorsed by major Russian political parties and by the Ingush opposition.
 Under the current rule of Yevkurov, Ingushetia seems much calmer, showing some semblance of the Russian government.
 Attacks on policemen have fallen by 40% and abductions by 80%.